daos-stack/daos/.github/pull_request_template.md

 ### Gatekeeper:

+* [ ] You are the appropriate gatekeeper to be landing the patch.
 * [ ] The PR has 2 reviews by people familiar with the code, including appropriate watchers.
 * [ ] Githooks were used.
 If not, request that user install them and check copyright dates.
 * [ ] Checkpatch issues are resolved.
 Pay particular attention to ones that will show up on future PRs.